 " by Christina Aguilera.

 The song was released about a month after MTV went on the air, so the video got a lot of spins on the new channel.
 In the clip, Newton-John is shown teasing fat men as they try to exercise in some kind of locker room/gym.
 The whole idea of the video was to distract from the fact that the song is about sex, and fat guys working out accomplished that goal.

 Aerobics was just gaining popularity when the song came out, so the video jumped on the trend and included some scenes where Olivia leads a cardio routine the guys can't handle.
 Eventually, the schlubs are replaced by fit, muscular men who ignore Olivia and pair off, indicating that they are gay.
 Despite the lascivious themes, the video was a huge commercial and critical hit - it won the Grammy for Video of the Year.

 This was a #1 hit in the US for an amazing 10 weeks.
 The only song to that point that stayed at #1 longer was Elvis Presley's "Hound Dog

 ."
 In America, it was the best-selling single of the '80s.

-For 9 of the 10 weeks that this song topped the charts, "Waiting For A Girl Like You
+For nine of the 10 weeks that "Physical" topped the charts, "Waiting For A Girl Like You

 " by Foreigner was the runner-up.
 When "Physical" did finally fall, it was replaced at #1 by "I Can't Go For That (No Can Do)